Order of the Garter

 Post-nominal initials: GBE, KBE/DBE, CBE, OBE and MBE

-The Order of the British Empire was created during the First World War in 1917 by George V. The King wanted an honor that could be widely given in recognition of the large numbers of people in the UK and throughout the Empire who were helping the war effort.
-For the first time, women were included in an order of chivalry, and it was decided that the Order should also include foreigners who had helped the British war effort.
+The Order of the British Empire was created during the First World War (The Great War) in 1917 by George V. The King wanted an honor that could be given in recognition of the large numbers of people in the UK and throughout the Empire who were helping the war effort.
+It also was the first to include foreigners who had helped the British in the war effort.

-Only the two highest ranks grant official knighthood, an honor that allows the recipient to use the title “Sir” (male) or “Dame” (female) before their first name.
-Honorary knighthoods are given to those outside the United Kingdom or the Commonwealth, but the recipient is not given the usage of “Sir” or “Dame”.
+Only the two highest ranks grant official knighthood – the recipient can use “Sir” or “Dame” before their first name.
+Honorary knighthoods are given to those outside the United Kingdom or the Commonwealth, but they cannot use “Sir” or “Dame”.

-Today, the order recognises distinguished service to the arts and sciences, public services outside the Civil Service and work with charitable and welfare organisations.
-Once every four years, two thousand members of the Order attend a service there to celebrate the OBE.
-[Top]
+Today, the Order is given to honor distinguished service to the arts and sciences, public services (outside the Civil Service) and work with charitable organizations.

-The George Cross came into being during World War II.
-The blitzkreig on many British cities prompted a brave and noble response from civilians, who put their lives on the line in dangerous situations defending their country.
-King George VI witnessed several of these acts personally and decided to create The George Cross for Bravery and the George Medal (not pictured).
+The George Cross was created during World War II by King George VI, father of the present Queen.
+The blitzkreig on many British cities prompted civilians to put their lives on the line in to defend their country.
+George VI witnessed several of these acts personally and decided to create The George Cross for Bravery and the George Medal.
 The entire island of Malta was awarded the Cross for their resistance to heavy German bombing.
 The island was thenceforth known as Malta GC.
-[Top]

 Ranks: Companion, Officer, Member